RAGify - Chat with Your Documents Using AI

 Can I use this on my own documents?

-I have made all the code available, along with a working demo, so you can see exactly how it is done.
+RAGify is not using any groundbreaking new tech — it combines existing tools in a useful way.
+All the code is available, along with a working demo, so you can see exactly how it is done.

 Why did I build RAGify?